 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

-Owner and principal, Sandra Whitford, former head of St Christopher’s infant school for over 20 years.
+Owner and principal, Sandra Whitford, was the former head of St Christopher’s infant school for over 20 years.
 Opened in 2008 in Saar, a residential area in the west of Bahrain, there is a library, all-purpose hall and outdoor play areas.
 Popular with expat families as it provides a small, intimate nursery and infant school with British qualified teachers.

-Adapted curriculum/ SABIS school network; ages 3-18; co-ed; day; ownership unknown; 1,700 pupils
+Adapted curriculum/ SABIS; ages 3-18; co-ed; day; independent; private non-profit; 1,700 students

 Part of the SABIS network, now educating over 70,000 students in 20 countries on five continents.
-Purpose-built on Amwaj Island and opened in 2006 (originally only up to grade 8) but now including a high school.
+Purpose-built on Amwaj Island and opened in 2006 (originally only up to Grade 8) but now including a high school.
 Parents tend to worry about the transferability to other schools outside the SABIS network but the school asserts that their students gain entry to top-class universities around the world.

-French National Curriculum/Bac/Brevet; ages 2-18; co-ed; day; independent; private non-profit; 730 pupils
+French National Curriculum/ Brevet/ French Bac; ages 2-18; co-ed; day; independent; private non-profit; 730 students

-Established in 1976, a purpose built school with recent additions and tech upgrades, on Muharraq island in the east of Bahrain close to the airport.
+Established in 1976, a purpose-built school with recent additions and tech upgrades, on Muharraq island in the east of Bahrain, close to the airport.
 Teachers are either recruited locally or from France.
 Obviously popular with French speaking expats, although a range of other nationalities attend, as well as local Bahrainis who want their children schooled in French.

 Primary school in the central district of Adliya, housed in converted villas surrounded by gardens and covered play areas but no on-site sports facilities.
 Pupils from over 50 countries with the staff mainly recruited from English speaking countries.
-A strong EAL department, making it a popular choice with native non-English speaking families.
+A strong EAL department, making it a popular choice with native, non-English speaking families.

-American curriculum/ IB Diploma; ages 4-18; co-ed; day; independent; private non-profit;
+American curriculum/ IB Diploma; ages 4-18; co-ed; day; independent; private non-profit; 400 students